iamkarthikbk/eudyptula/README.md

 As always, please remember to use your ID in the subject line when responding to this task, so that I can figure out who to attribute it to.
-And if you forgot (which of course you have not, we've been through all of this before), your id is "a24a6bdd6a14".
+And if you forgot (which of course you have not, we've been through all of this before), your id is "YOUR_ID".

-#Task 05

 This is Task 05 of the Eudyptula Challenge
 ------------------------------------------